Radium: Luminescent paint

-Radium was formerly used in self-luminous paints for watches, nuclear panels, aircraft switches, clocks, and instrument dials.
+Radium was formerly used in self-luminous paints for watches, aircraft switches, clocks, and instrument dials and panels.
 A typical self-luminous watch that uses radium paint contains around 1 microgram of radium.
-In the mid-1920s, a lawsuit was filed against the United States Radium Corporation by five dying "Radium Girls" – dial painters who had painted radium-based luminous paint on the dials of watches and clocks.
+In the mid-1920s, a lawsuit was filed against the United States Radium Corporation by five dying "Radium Girls" – dial painters who had painted radium-based luminous paint on the components of watches and clocks.
 The dial painters were instructed to lick their brushes to give them a fine point, thereby ingesting radium.
 Their exposure to radium caused serious health effects which included sores, anemia, and bone cancer.

 During the litigation, it was determined that the company's scientists and management had taken considerable precautions to protect themselves from the effects of radiation, but it did not seem to protect their employees.
 Additionally, for several years the companies had attempted to cover up the effects and avoid liability by insisting that the Radium Girls were instead suffering from syphilis.
-This complete disregard for employee welfare had a significant impact on the formulation of occupational disease labor law.

-As a result of the lawsuit, the adverse effects of radioactivity became widely known, and radium-dial painters were instructed in proper safety precautions and provided with protective gear.
-In particular, dial painters no longer licked paint brushes to shape them (which caused some ingestion of radium salts).
-Radium was still used in dials as late as the 1960s, but there were no further injuries to dial painters.
-This highlighted that the harm to the Radium Girls could easily have been avoided.
+As a result of the lawsuit, and an extensive study by the U.S. Public Health Service, the adverse effects of radioactivity became widely known, and radium-dial painters were instructed in proper safety precautions and provided with protective gear.
+Radium continued to be used in dials, especially in manufacturing during World War II, but from 1925 onward there were no further injuries to dial painters.